katharinalisalin/demo-bug-template/docs/faq/material-for-mkdocs-insiders.md

 __Can I switch between different sponsorship tiers?__
 > Yes, you can switch between different sponsorship tiers at any time.
-Simply go to the GitHub Sponsors page and [upgrade your sponsorship] level accordingly.
+Simply go to the [GitHub Sponsors] page and change your sponsoring tier.

 __What happens if I reach my sponsoring limit for the current tier?__
 > If you reach your sponsoring limit for the current tier, you will need to